rexrainbow/phaser3-rex-notes/docs/docs/eightdirection.md

 ## Introduction

-Move game object by cursor keys.
+Move game object by cursor keys, with a constant speed.

 - Author: Rex
-- Arcade behavior of game object,
+- Arcade behavior of game object

 ## Source code